bamboo-hust/Pert/README.md

 1. `out/dist{ID}.txt` file: each line contains `x` and `f(x)`, distribution of each module (identified by module ID), where `x` is the number of days and `f(x)` is the probability that the module is finished in exactly `x` days.

+   This is the output of old project's java code.
 2. `module_relations.txt`: edge list of dependency graph, each line contains `u v w` corresponding to a directed edge `u->v` with weight `w`.
 3. (Optional) `result_group.txt`, each line describes a group by a list of